neurodata/neurodata.io/content/about/agreements.md

 #### Lab meetings

-> I commit to being present at weekly lab meetings and lab check-ins.
+> I commit to being present at weekly lab meetings.

 Lab members should be present at these meetings (ideally, in-person) whenever possible.
 They should communicate beforehand if they are not able to attend.
 They are encouraged to invite at least one person who is not in the lab to attend.